The ZenMBE System

 ZenMBE Hardware Support

 ZenMBE is regularly updated and maintained.
-As of 2018, the current version supports and directly interfaces with over a hundred different pieces of hardware from various manufacturers out of the box.
+As of 2022, the current version supports and directly interfaces with over two hundred different pieces of hardware from various manufacturers.
 Additionally, the system is fully modular and support for new hardware is generally trivial and inexpensive to add.

 Even for devices not currently integrated into a system, ZenMBE provides the ability to connect additional hardware interface modules, and Zensoft provides custom hardware interfaces when necessary.
-We can support interfaces and protocols ranging from RS-485 and SCPI to proprietary bidirectional one-wire interfaces.
+We can support interfaces and protocols ranging from Ethernet, RS-485, and SCPI to proprietary bidirectional one-wire interfaces.

 - Agilent XSG-600 gauge controllers